-A. Intent: This district is intended to provide a mix of residential options, including single family, townhomes, and low-rise multiple family dwellings but also allow for office and other institutional or civic uses or spaces.
+- A. Intent: This district is intended to provide a mix of residential options, including single family, townhomes, and low-rise multiple family dwellings but also allow for office and other institutional or civic uses or spaces.
 More intensive uses, such as multiple family dwellings, must be limited to Corridor Streets.
-All development must be compatible with the vision and in accordance with the goals and objectives set forth in the Master Plan and any other applicable Plan

-- B. Site Types: Site types are as follows: - 1.
+All development must be compatible with the vision and in accordance with the goals and objectives set forth in the Master Plan and any other applicable Plan - B. Site Types: Site types are as follows: - 1.
 Small.
-Small site type parcels are single lots from the underlying plat, ranging in width from forty to fifty feet and ranging in area from forty-four hundred square feet to sixty-six hundred and fifty square feet.
-Unless a parcel is a corner lot, these parcels have frontage on a single street. - 2.
-Medium.
+Small site type parcels are single parcels from the underlying plat, have a lot width of less than fifty feet, and have an area of less than sixty-six hundred and fifty square feet.
+Unless a parcel is a corner lot, these parcels have frontage on a single street.

+- 2. Medium.
 Medium site type parcels contain two or more lots from the underlying plat, with primary frontage on a single street.
-Lot widths range from fifty-one to one hundred and twenty-five feet.
+Lot widths range from fifty to one hundred and twenty-five feet.
 Lot areas range from six thousand six hundred and fifty-one square feet to eighteen thousand square feet.
 Corner lots may be medium site type parcels, but double-frontage lots may not. - 3.
 Large.
 Large site type parcels contain four or more lots from the underlying plat and are double-frontage lots, with frontage on both a residential street and a corridor street.
 Lot widths are over one hundred and twenty-five feet, and lot areas are over eighteen thousand square feet.
 Corner lots with double frontage qualify as large site type parcels in the RC district.

 Table 6.04B

 Site type Lot Width Lot Area

-Small 40 - 50 feet 4,400 - 6,650 square feet
+Small <50 feet < 6,650 square feet

-Medium 51 - 125 feet 6,651 - 18,000 square feet
+Medium 50 - 125 feet 6,650 - 18,000 square feet

 Large >125 feet >18,000 square feet